I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelperps-getoption.md

 ## -remarks
 <p><b>IPrintCoreHelperPS::GetOption</b> cannot be used for features that allow multiple options to be set simultaneously. </p>

 <p>Feature keywords are as defined in the PPD file.
 In addition, the Pscript5 driver supports several reserved keywords for options that are stored in its private <a href="display.devmodew">DEVMODEW</a>structure.
-For the list of Pscript5 features, see <a href="NULL">Keyword Mapping</a>. </p>
+For the list of Pscript5 features, see <a href="https://msdn.microsoft.com/eb2cbe3c-b516-4db3-92ad-5eafd7181624">Keyword Mapping</a>. </p>

 <p>The caller should not free the string that is pointed to by <i>ppszOption</i> and should not modify the string in any way.</p>